reeganm/IR-Remote-hacking/README.md

   * Python script for sending IR commands to arduino

-  * Shell Script for uploading to an arduino connected to a raspberry pi via sftp/ssh/avrdude
+  * Shell Script for uploading binaries to an arduino connected to a raspberry pi via sftp/ssh/avrdude

   * Shell Script for remotely listing open serial ports on raspberry pi